-The State agrees to provide up to the following maximum annual amounts into the Helen Miller-SEIU Member Education Training Center Child Care Training Fund ("METC Fund") for deposit in an appropriate account for the purpose of funding the orientations, trainings and provider supports required by this Article and the recommendations of the Training Committee: beginning Fiscal Year 2024, \$3 million; beginning Fiscal Year 2025, \$6 million; beginning Fiscal Year 2026, \$7.5 million; beginning Fiscal Year 2027, \$9 million.
+The State agrees to provide up to \$2.5 million annually into the Helen Miller SEIU Member Education Training Center Fund ("METC Fund") for deposit in an appropriate account for the purpose of funding the recommendations of the Committee.
 This funding shall be in addition to, rather than replacing, existing State spending on training, education, and/or quality improvement initiatives.
 By mutual agreement of the parties, the maximum annual amount contributed as stated above may increase based upon the projected expenses of the training program.
+The meeting shall take place before April 30th for the subsequent fiscal year.